 Accrued and unmatured interest from financial investments that is not part of the redemption value in the financial statements is classified as increased value of the investment portfolio for solvency purposes, while in the financial statements this is classified as "Any other assets, not elsewhere shown".
-The Company had no deposits at 31 December 2019.
-The undertaking had deposits amounting to 5.0 million euros at 31 December 2018.
+The undertaking had no deposits at 31 December 2020 and 2019.